Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Green Bay and its opponents have combined for 49.5 points just two times this season.
+- Green Bay has combined with its opponents to score more than 48.5 points only twice this year.

-- Seattle's games have gone over 49.5 points in just one opportunity this season.
+- Seattle's games have gone over 48.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 44.7, is 4.8 points fewer than Sunday's over/under.
+- The two teams combine to average 44.7 points per game, 3.8 less than the over/under in this contest.

-- This contest's over/under is 8.4 points more than the 41.1 these two squads combine to allow per game this season.
+- The 41.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 48.5 total in this contest.

-- Packers games have an average total of 48.5 points this season, 1.0 fewer than Sunday's over/under.
+- The Packers and their opponents score an average of 48.5 points per game, the same as Sunday's total.

-- The 48.9 PPG average total in Seahawks games this season is 0.6 points fewer than this game's over/under.
+- The 48.5-point total for this game is 0.4 points below the 48.9 points per game average total in Seahawks games this season.

 Packers stats and trends